California Robbery Defense Attorneys for the LGBT Community

-Robbery is considered a felony theft and is defined as an individual taking the property of another individual by using threats of violence, force, or personal danger.
+Under California Penal Code 211, robbery is considered a felony theft and is defined as an individual taking the property of another individual by using threats of violence, force, or personal danger.
 While robbery involves intended violence to another party, theft involves stealing through fraud or deception.
 Car jacking, mugging, extortion, aggravated assault, and armed robbery, in which the individual has a weapon or firearm on them, are all classified as types of robbery.
+To best protect your rights, hire an experienced robbery defense attorney.
+Pride Legal’s LGBT and LGBT-friendly Robbery Defense Attorneys have years of experience in representing defendants accused of robbery.

-In order to be accused of robbery, the prosecutor must validate the five components of the case:
+In order to be accused of robbery, the prosecutor must validate these five elements of the case:

 - You took the property of another individual